Hans Frank: Family

-Brigitte Herbst had a reputation for having a more dominant personality than her husband: after 1939 she called herself "a queen of Poland" ("Königin von Polen").
-The marriage was unhappy and became colder from year to year.
-When Frank sought a divorce in 1942, Brigitte gave everything to save their marriage in order to remain the "First Lady in the General Government".
+Brigitte Herbst had a reputation for having a more dominant personality than her husband: after 1939, she called herself "a queen of Poland" ("Königin von Polen"), which began as a jest from her husband at the time of his nomination.
+The marriage was unhappy and became colder from year to year, with Brigitte having many affairs, which weren't unknown amongst her children, including resulting rumours on there being different fathers.
+Frank sought a divorce in 1942, after meeting and falling in love with a former childhood acquaintance who was looking for her son, a soldier who had gone missing on the Eastern Front.
+Brigitte made great efforts to save their marriage in order to remain the "First Lady in the General Government".
 One of her most famous comments was "I'd rather be widowed than divorced from a Reichsminister!"
 Frank answered: "So you are my deadly enemy!"
+Besides making her children intercede for her with their father, she would go on to contact Himmler and Mrs. Goebbels, who would get Hitler to personally forbid Frank from divorcing his wife.